influxdata/influxdb-client-csharp/Client.Linq/README.md

 This function has `start` and `stop` parameters with following behaviour: `start <= _time < stop`:
 > Results include records with `_time` values greater than or equal to the specified `start` time and less than the specified `stop` time.

-This means that doesn't matter if filtering expression has `less than` or `less than or equal` operator (same for `greater`), because `range()` function has different behaviour.
-As a solution you could shift your time with one nanoseconds.
+This means that we have to add one nanosecond to `start` if we want timestamp `greater than` and also add one nanosecond to `stop` if we want to timestamp `lesser or equal than`.

 - [range() function](https://docs.influxdata.com/influxdb/cloud/reference/flux/stdlib/built-in/transformations/range/)